Documentary Production

 Pricing Approach (Clear, Predictable, No Surprise Add-Ons)

-If you like fixed packages and predictable costs, we can work that way, as long as the deliverable is clearly defined.
-It’s usually the clearest route for small businesses and charities because it stops the “how much is this going to creep” worry.
-Documentary production feels a lot less daunting when the boundaries are agreed from the start.
+If you prefer fixed packages and predictable costs, we can work that way, as long as the deliverable is clearly defined.
+For small businesses and charities, that’s often the simplest route because it removes the quiet worry of “how much is this going to creep once we start?”
+Documentary production feels a lot less daunting when the boundaries are agreed upfront.

 Documentary scope

-If you’re not sure what you need yet, we can still quote quickly once we understand the shape.
+If you’re not totally sure what you need yet, that’s fine.
+We can still quote quickly once we understand the shape of it.
 You don’t need a full brief, you just need to tell us what the film is for and who needs to watch it.
 Documentary production starts with intent, not paperwork.

-If what you really need is a simpler promotional video, rather than documentary style, you might prefer our video for small business page.
-That can be a more straightforward route for short intro videos and starter projects, and it sits alongside documentary production rather than competing with it.
+And if what you actually need is a simpler promotional video rather than documentary style, you might prefer our video for small business page.
+That’s often a more straightforward route for short intro videos and starter projects, and it sits alongside documentary production rather than competing with it.

 Examples and Social Proof